gin66/MetaAgentSystem/README.md

 -->
 # Meta Agentic AI System

+## Disclaimer

+The code in this repository is AI generated (except minor manual error corrections).
+Using grok4, gemini or bootstrap.

+This is EXPERIMENTAL !

 ## Overview
 This project involves developing a Meta Agentic AI system using Swift and Ollama.
 The system is designed to be self-improving, optimizing agent and LLM performance through adaptive process design and rigorous performance evaluation.